 When I started programming, and before the age of moving solutions to Azure Cloud, I was not concerned about where to save my data.
 Because in most cases I used the same storage space where the code was hosted on.
 In most cases, the solution was on-premise within the same domain and there were no issues giving other systems access rights to read from storage and write to storage.

 While I developed my code back in time, I was able using default C# file or Java file class to read, write or manipulate files, either on my local computer or on local or remote test servers that we have had access to.

 Overtime and nowadays, a lot of solutions are migrating to Azure Cloud or other cloud solutions.
 Services like Azure App Service and Azure Blob Storage is isolated in different instances and because of security and compliance, as developers, we will have limited or no access to access data in storage, so in most cases the access rights from Azure App Service to access Azure Blob Storage is managed by Managed Identity.
 As developer, you will of course have access to test environment, but in most cases when you work for Enterprise businesses, that is not possible.
 You think it is easy, no in dead, it can be frustrating that you been asked to develop a feature and you have no access to Azure Blob Storage as a developer.
 And you are left in situation where you want to validate your Azure Blob Storage code but you do not have access permission to it.
 Here comes the question, how can I test and validate my read, write or any other storage manipulation methods on Azure Blob Storage when I develop code locally and on CI in GitHub?

 Of course, you can write mocked unit test for local testing, but how to validate method and make integration test.
-In this article series I will try to cover all steps required so any developer in C# or Java are able to validate and test methods before developing code to Azure Cloud.
+In this article series I will try to cover all steps required so any developer in C# or Java are able to validate and test methods before deploying code to Azure Cloud.

 Before we need to having docker desktop installed on our computer.

 Step 1, Deploy Azurite